doesdev/mvt/README.md

 ## why another testing module
 I'm getting tired of Github security alerts on nested dev dependencies, typically from my chosen test framework.
-The tests I run are typically lite and don't require all the frills provided by the majors.
-I'm totes fine with nothing more than testing for a truthy value or comparing two values.
-As with most of my open source this is for me.
 There are many actually good test frameworks out there, but this is all I need for many circumstances.

 ## what's good about it
+- It has 0 dependencies (same for devDependencies)
 - It's lightweight @ < 100 sloc
-- It has 0 dependencies (same for devDependencies)

 ## this might be for you if
 - Your tests don't require heavy tooling
 - Concurrency doesn't make or break your testing times
-- You know how to coerce tests to fitting truthy or a/b equality checks
+- Your tests allow for coercion to fitting truthy or a/b equality checks
-- You're happy to do said coercion in your test file
+- You're okay limiting test to said coercion
 - You don't need much control over test output formatting

 ## install